 The clock-period value is dependent on the hardware, so it differs for every device.

 The ntp clock-period command automatically appears in the configuration when you enable NTP.
 The command is used in order to adjust the software clock.
-The 'adjustment value' compensates for the 4 msec tick interval, so that, with the minor adjustment, you have 1 second at the end of the interval.
+The adjustment value compensates for the 4 msec tick interval, so that, with the minor adjustment, you have 1 second at the end of the interval.

 If the device has calculated that its system clock loses time (perhaps there needs to be a frequency compensation from the base level of the router), it automatically adds this value to the system clock in order to maintain its synchronicity.
+This command must not be changed by the user.

 The default NTP clock-period for a router is 17179869 and is essentially used in order to start the NTP process.